siderolabs/talos/website/content/docs/v0.9/Cloud Platforms/aws.md

     --description "Security Group for EC2 instances to allow ports required by Talos"
 ```

-Using the security group ID from above, allow all internal traffic within the same security group:
+Allow all internal traffic within the same security group:

 ```bash
 aws ec2 authorize-security-group-ingress \